harshgadodia/harshgadodia/_pages/links.md

 classes: wide
 ---

-Here are some links that you might learn something from.
-I leave them here for posterity.
+Here are some links that you might learn something from - I leave them here for posterity.

 General